We use two types of affiliated links on our forum: Skimlinks, and links using our own technology.

 Skimlinks is commonly used on many forums — it tracks links to some retailers and service providers, and if that click then generates revenue, this site is paid.

 In April 2012 we turned Skimlinks on for some users in a few non money boards.
-In April 2013, we extended this to a few boards in the money section of the forum for a one month trial.
+In April 2013, we extended this to a few boards in the money section of the forum.

 Importantly none of these change the content, what you see nor track individual's personal data — but do help fund our free forum.

 Forum visitors: Skimlinks and affiliated forum links are turned on as a default